Back up Azure VMs in a Recovery Services vault

 The Transfer data to vault phase can take multiple days to complete depending on the size of the disks, churn per disk and several other factors.

 Job status can vary depending on the following scenarios:

 |Completed||Failed||Completed with warning|

 Now with this capability, for the same VM, two backups can run in parallel, but in either phase (snapshot, transfer data to vault) only one sub task can be running.
-So in scenarios were a backup job in progress resulted in the next day’s backup to fail will be avoided with this decoupling functionality.
-Subsequent day’s backups can have snapshot completed while Transfer data to vault skipped if an earlier day’s backup job is in progress state.
-The incremental recovery point created in the vault will capture all the churn from the last recovery point created in the vault.
-There is no cost impact on the user.
+So in scenarios where a backup job in progress resulted in the next day’s backup to fail, it will be avoided with this decoupling functionality.
+Subsequent days' backups can have the snapshot completed, while Transfer data to vault is skipped if an earlier day’s backup job is in progress state.
+The incremental recovery point created in the vault will capture all the churn from the most recent recovery point created in the vault.
+There's no cost impact on the user.